Python 1

 • Implement user input and define functions to handle it.
 User input can make your program interactive, and functions help organize and manage this input effectively.

-• Set parameters for your functions to make them flexible.
+• Set parameters for your functions to ensure flexibility.
 Parameters allow you to customize the behavior of your functions, making your code more adaptable and reusable.

 • Incorporate different types of loops to repeat actions.
 Loops enable you to perform repetitive tasks efficiently, reducing the amount of code you need to write.

 • Write conditional statements to control the flow of your program.
-Conditional statements help your program make decisions based on certain conditions, guiding the program’s behavior.
+Conditional statements enable a program to make decisions based on specific conditions, thereby guiding its behavior.

 • Test your code to ensure it runs correctly.
 Testing helps identify and fix errors, ensuring your program functions as intended.